cliffordp/cliff-wp-plugin-boilerplate/readme.txt

 License: GPL version 3 or any later version
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Here is a short description of the plugin.
-This should be no more than 150 characters.
-No markup here.
+Here is a short description of the plugin's purpose & functionality.
+It should be no more than 150 characters or fewer.
+No markup is allowed in here.

 == Description ==